Scuba Diving and Snorkeling in the Maldives: Best Dive Sites & Costs (2026)

 - December to May: Dry season, calm seas, excellent visibility.
 Perfect for beginners and families.

-- June to November: Wet season, plankton-rich waters attract manta rays and whale sharks, especially at Hanifaru Bay (a UNESCO Biosphere Reserve).
+- May/June to October/November: Southwest monsoon months bring plankton-rich waters that attract manta rays and whale sharks, with Hanifaru Bay (a UNESCO Biosphere Reserve) being busiest typically between May and October.

 Top Scuba Diving Spots in the Maldives